rrickgauer/NIU-Undergrad/README.md

 # NIU-Undergrad
-These are some of the projects I worked on while completing my Bachelor of Science in Computer Science at [Northern Illinois University](https://www.niu.edu/index.shtml).
+These are some of the projects I worked on while completing my Bachelor of Science in Computer Science at <a href="https://www.niu.edu/index.shtml" target="_blank">Northern Illinois University</a>.

 ## Course descriptions
 ### [CSCI-240: *Computer Programming in C++*](/CSCI-240)